 Sound like a conversation between a writer (you) and an interested reader (tutor or consultant)?
 Exactly.
 Tutors love to demystify, to question, to collaborate, and to make suggestions.
 What you choose to do with the advice is up to you.
 The ideas, the paragraphs, the sentences, the words, and the punctuation marks–all of these are yours, not the consultant’s.
 You call the shots.

 At the end of the writing conference, you and the tutor together fill out a brief summary or progress report of what you worked on during your appointment.
 You should list any follow-up actions.
-Most students prefer that the progress report be sent to the professor.
-Freshmen should send progress reports to both professor and advisor.
+Most students prefer that the progress report be sent to their professor, but you can also email it to yourself and your advisor.